 Application Deadline: February 15, awarded annually

 Prince William Sound College Scholarships

-All new and current full-time PWSC students admitted to financial aid-eligible degree and certificate programs may apply for PWSC Scholarships.
+All new and current PWSC students admitted to financial aid-eligible degree and certificate programs may apply for PWSC Scholarships.
 All PWSC Scholarships are competitive awards sponsored with funds raised primarily from local support.
 Eligibility, application deadlines, and award amounts vary by scholarship.
 More information on each scholarship and application links are provided below.

 Please contact the Financial Aid office at 907-834-1645 with questions.
 Local students can also contact the Copper Basin Extension Center at 907-822-3673, or the Cordova Extension Center at 907.424.7598 with questions.

 All scholarships will be disbursed after the Add/Drop Deadline each semester.

 Unless otherwise specified, minimum eligibility requirements for PWSC Scholarships include:

 - Minimum high school or college GPA of 2.5